jaxsonpd/poisson-solver/doc/report/report.typ

 #pagebreak()
 = Multithreading - easy - Daniel

-Multithreading can be used to separate a program from working on a single core to multiple.
-This optimizes the CPU performance.
+Multithreading was used to separate the program from working on a single core to multiple.
+This was one of many ways for optimizing the CPU performance.
 Multithreading is achieved by separating the calculation across multiple worker threads.
-Each thread is responsible for computing a portion of the cube, split across the k dimension.
+Each thread is responsible for computing a portion of the cube, divided across slices in the k dimension.

-Each worker thread takes in the cube size, pointers to the current and next buffer of the cube, the slice dimensions and the number of iterations.
-This information is passed through the 'workerThread_t' structure.
+Each worker thread takes in: the cube size, pointers to the current and next buffer of the cube, the slice dimensions and the number of iterations.
+This information is passed through the `workerThread_t` structure.

-Each thread works on a portion of the cube defined by it's i, j and k parameters given when the thread is created.
-Each thread works on its portion of the cube and either copies its calculation to memory of the 'next' buffer.
-After the last thread completes it calculations for the iteration, the contents of the current buffer are copied to a temporary buffer, and the next buffer is copied to the current buffer.(DIAGRAM?)
-To ensure that race conditions don't occur during this process, a mutex is used to ensure that no threads are writing to the same memory location at the same time.

-To ensure there is synchronization between threads swapping buffers, a barrier is used at the end if each iteration.
-The barrier uses 'pthread_barrier_t'.
-This barrier is a counter that is incremented each time a thread reaches the end of it's calculations.
-When the counter reaches the number of threads, the barrier is removed and the threads can continue to the next iteration.
-When the last thread lifts the barrier, the threads can begin their calculations for the next iteration.
+To ensure there is synchronization between iterations, a barrier is implemented.
+The barrier uses a `pthread_barrier_t` structure and is used as a counter that is incremented each time a thread reaches the end of it's calculations.
+When the counter reaches the number of threads, the barrier is lifted and the threads can continue with the next iteration.

-row selection
-memcopy
-barrier
+After each thread completes it calculations for one iteration, the buffers for next and current need to be swapped.
+A temporary pointer is set up that points to where the current buffer is pointing.
+The pointer to the current buffer now points to what the next buffer is pointing to.
+The next buffer then points to the what the temporary pointer is pointing to.
+This process works to swap the buffers so that the next iteration can be calculated, without using any memory copying operations.

+The results of the multithreading implementation can be seen in (FIGURE).
+The results show that (Talk about results).

 #pagebreak()
 = Cache - hard